trueheart78/trueheart78.com/resume.md

 Found two bugs in the project related to a previous user's PR.
 One related to support for the Redis version dependency being increased when it made no sense, the other related to missing library support for `sinatra/json`.
-Not only were both the bugs fixed, but I also introduced tests into the project to make sure that at least the core framework would load without issue.
+I fixed both the bugs, as well as introduced tests into the project to make sure that the core framework would load.

 * Redis Pull Request: [GitHub][stoplight-redis-pr]
 * Tests Pull Request: [GitHub][stoplight-tests-pr]

 ### :zap: Turbolinks

-Discovered an IE8-related bug in Turbolinks and submitted a PR to the project.
-It was merged later that same day.
+Discovered an IE8-related bug in Turbolinks and submitted a PR to the project to fix it.

 * Pull request: [GitHub][turbolinks-pr]